JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 - **XGBoost model**
   The ordinal targets were converted into **binary variables (pain vs. no pain)**.
 This simplification reduces the complexity of the classification task and strengthens the statistical association between biomechanical gait features and the target variables.

 ---

-#### Missing Values

-Among the **2,603 records**:

-- **637 samples contain missing values**
-  - either in the pain targets or in the shoe size feature

-These records were handled during preprocessing depending on the modeling experiment.

----